zennoise/zennoise.github.io/index.md

 ## Zen noise

-Zen noise - it is a browser extension for relax.
+A browser extension for relaxing.

 ## Get extension